Children born in Sweden

 What to submit with your child’s application

-If the child has a passport, you must enclose copies of the child's passport showing personal data, a photo, passport number, country of issue, the passport's period of validity and if the child has residence permits in any countries other than his or her country of origin.
+If the child has a passport, you must attach copies of the child's passport showing personal data, a photo, passport number, country of issue, the passport's period of validity and if the child has residence permits in any countries other than his or her country of origin.

 If you have sole custody of your child, a decision about this custody arrangement must be submitted with the application.
 If the other parent is deceased, you must submit a death certificate.